 - SESSION III: 1.
-The Control Function (CF) in the presence of continuous endogenous regressors - PROBIT MODELS WITH ENDOGENOUS 2.
-Testing for exogeneity in the CF framework - REGRESSORS 3.
+The Control Function (CF) in the presence of continuous endogenous regressors - REGRESSORS 3.
 Bootstrap standard error estimation in the CF approach - 4.
 Maximum likelihood estimation in the presence of continuous endogenous regressors: ivprobit - 5.
 The multivariate recursive Probit estimator as a solution to the problem of the presence of binary endogenous regressors: biprobit, mvprobit, cmp - 6.
 Measures of Goodness of Fit: tabulate, estat classification, estat correlation - 7.
 Estimating marginal effects: margins